ulixee/platform/cli/docs/Overview/Deployment.md

 ### __GENERATED_LAST_VERSION__

 This file will be automatically generated by the CLI.
 The full settings from the previous version will be added as a field called `__GENERATED_LAST_VERSION__`.
-The `versionHash` in this section is a good sanity check to compare versions on your local machine vs a Server.
-By default, Ulixee Servers store Databoxes in the `<OS Cache Directory>/ulixee/databoxes` directory ([details](/docs/databox/overview/configuration#storage)).
+The `versionHash` in this section is a good sanity check to compare versions on your local machine vs a Miner.
+By default, Ulixee Miners store Databoxes in the `<OS Cache Directory>/ulixee/databoxes` directory ([details](/docs/databox/overview/configuration#storage)).

 ### Setting Manifest Values